 What You Can Do

-Here are therapies for working with different kinds of trauma that can be applied for working with symptoms of chronic illness.
+There are many kinds of approaches for working with different types of trauma that can help with symptoms of chronic illness.

 Does This Make Sense of Your Illness?